james-fry/hassio-addons/ink2mqtt/README.md

 # Ink to MQTT Bridge hass.io addon - BETA
 Query network printer using Ink (http://ink.sourceforge.net/) and send ink levels via MQTT

-Tested with Canon Pixma MG5300 Printer and with a Canon Pixma MG7500 by bouwew.
+Tested with my Canon Pixma MG5300 printer and with a Canon Pixma MG7500 printer by bouwew.

 # Instructions:
 1) Deploy the hassio addon